mhlehri/zeroo-backend/README.md

 # Assignment - 6

-Welcome to Zeroo Fashion E-commerce!
+Welcome to Rongberong Fashion E-commerce!
 This README file will guide you through setting up and using the application.
 Below are the key features and functionalities of this full-stack e-commerce platform built with Next.js:

 ## Overview

-Zeroo Fashion is a comprehensive e-commerce solution offering both user shopping experience and admin management capabilities.
+Rongberong Fashion is a comprehensive e-commerce solution offering both user shopping experience and admin management capabilities.
 The platform enables secure transactions, efficient product management, and seamless order processing.

 ## Core Objectives